OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 A Different Endpoint for Each View
 --------------------------------------------------------------------------------

 OpenNebula :ref:`Sunstone views <suns_views>` can be adapted to deploy a different endpoint for each kind of user.
 For example if you want an endpoint for the admins and a different one for the cloud users.
-You will just have to deploy a :ref:`new sunstone server <suns_advance>` and set a default view for each sunstone instance:
+You just have to deploy a :ref:`new sunstone server <suns_advance>` and set a default view for each sunstone instance:

 .. code::